Disappearance of Marvin Clark: 1986 discovery of John Doe

 In 1986, nearly sixty years after Clark's disappearance, loggers discovered a nearly complete human skeleton in the woods between Tigard and Portland.
 Although no identification could be found with the body, an 1888 Liberty Head nickel, a 1919 penny, a pocket watch, leather shoes, and a Fraternal Order of Eagles pocket knife and four tokens with the inscription "D&P" were found near the body.
-A .38 revolver and a spent shell were also found near the remains.
+A .38 caliber revolver and a spent shell were also found near the remains.
 A pair of wire-rimmed glasses were also discovered.
-Upon an autopsy of the John Doe, the state medical examiner Dr. Karen Gunson observed a bullet hole in the man's skull, and effectively ruled the death a suicide.
+Upon an autopsy, state medical examiner Dr. Karen Gunson observed a bullet hole in the man's skull, and effectively ruled the death a suicide.
 The estimated age of the John Doe was 35 to 55 years old.

 Several days after the discovery, Clark's granddaughter, Dorothy Willoughby, came forward, suspecting the John Doe may have been her missing grandfather, but a positive identification could not be made at the time.
 Willoughby died in 1991.